matthewtoast/Array2D.js/REFERENCE.md

 ##### fromArray(arr, width, height)

-Conver the given flat array into a grid of the specified `width` and `height`:
+Convert the given flat array into a grid of the specified `width` and `height`:

     Array2D.fromArray([1,2,3,4,5,6,7,8,9], 3, 3);